 Before the GMHB issued its decision, BSRE filed two building permits.
 The next month, the board ruled the comprehensive plan amendment was illegal.
 The courts upheld this decision.
 However, because the project had vested, it still got to move forward.

-The vesting loophole in the GMA may be policy-wonky and hard to explain, but it has very real and profound impacts on communities, farmland, forests, and other critical habitats when it is exploited to allow for non-compliant development.
+The illegal growth loophole in the GMA may be policy-wonky and hard to explain, but it has very real and profound impacts on communities, farmland, forests, and other critical habitats when it is exploited to allow for non-compliant development.
 For too long, the interests of developers have taken precedent over those of communities, farmers, and civilians.

-That is why Futurewise has been working for 12 years to close the vesting loophole by passing a bill in the state legislature to amend the GMA.
+That is why Futurewise has been working for 12 years to close the illegal growth loophole by passing a bill in the state legislature to amend the GMA.
 For a deeper dive into our legislative journey to address this issue, and what it will take to find success in 2022, stay tuned for our third and final installment of this series.